kdeldycke/kevin-deldycke-blog/content/posts/tale-two-production-notes.md

 Until last January when, after [some efforts](http://kevin.deldycke.com/2013/02/slowmo-video-ubuntu-12-10/), I managed to [produce something with slowmoVideo](http://kevin.deldycke.com/2013/03/goodnight-video/).
 We resurected the project.

 I applied the raw slowmoVideo transformation on the initial set of photos.
 And the result was good enough.
-But Tomasito wanted more, and stabilized all the 70 images of the original set by hand !
+But Tomasito wanted more, and stabilized all the 70 images of the original set by hand!

 After this herculean task, I cropped & resized the images to fit the 1080p resolution: